Accessibility tools

 Further information about the participation of the WAO in the data matching exercises conducted by the National Fraud Initiative and the relevant fair processing notices are available on the Audit Wales website, and hub.

-We may share some personal information with external organisations for the purposes of mentoring or coaching schemes, development opportunities, conferences or events.
+We may share some personal data with external organisations for the purposes of mentoring or coaching schemes, development opportunities, conferences and events.

-In limited circumstances, the WAO may disclose your sensitive personal data to third parties, where there is a legitimate need or obligation or in exceptional circumstances if necessary to protect your vital interests (i.e. life-threatening situations), during or after your period of employment.
+Disclosures to third parties of your sensitive personal data may be made where there is a legal obligation, or if it is necessary to protect your vital interests (e.g. in life-threatening situations), during or after your period of employment.

 Keeping your information up to date

 It is important that the information we hold about you is up to date.
-If your personal details change or if they are currently inaccurate then it is important that you let us know by updating your information on the Employee Self Service (ESS) system or by contacting your line manager.
+If your personal details change or if they are currently inaccurate then it is important that you let us know by updating your information on the Employee Self Service (ESS) system or by contacting your line manager, HR or the Information Officer.
 You can record any special requirements or requests for reasonable adjustments in the ESS system.

 Your rights